Queensland Public Health Medicine Training Program

-Queensland Health advertises 2 funded full time positions via the RMO campaign each year.
-Priority is given to existing Queensland Health Public Health Registrars who are continuing their training in 2018.
+Queensland Health advertises funded full-time positions, managed by the Metro North Public Health Unit, via the RMO campaign each year.
+Priority is given to existing Queensland Health Public Health Registrars in good standing who are continuing their training in 2023.
 Registrars will be required to negotiate their placements with supervisors within the Queensland Health accredited training network under the guidance of their faculty-recognised mentor and gain approval from the Public Health Physician, Metro North Public Health Unit.

 To be eligible for an advanced training position, applicants must have:

-- minimum of three years post-graduate medical experience, including at least 1 year of clinical experience in addition to your internship
+- minimum of three years post-graduate medical experience, including at least one year of clinical experience in addition to your internship.

-- enrolled or completed a Masters of Public Health (MPH) (or equivalent) that satisfies the 5 Australasian Faculty of Public Health Medicine (AFPHM) compulsory core discipline areas
+- completed a Masters of Public Health (MPH) (or equivalent) that satisfies the five Australasian Faculty of Public Health Medicine (AFPHM) compulsory core discipline areas.

 How to apply

-- the Public Health preferencing guide (PDF 437KB)
+- the Public Health training preference guide (PDF 189 kB)

-- complete and submit an online RMO application via the Queensland Health RMO campaign
+- complete and submit an online application via the Queensland Health RMO campaign portal

 Placements are within the Queensland Health accredited training network: